kloggy/HA-Irrigation-Version2/README.md

 <h2>Background</h2>

+__IMPORTANT__ - This is a *__beta__* of Version 2.
+It has a few cosmetic improvements (IMO) over the preview and I have completely restructured the Lovelace code.
+I think it might now be more efficient and also every section is in its own file so that should make it easier if you wish to change anything.

-__IMPORTANT__ - This is only a *__preview__* of Version 2 and it will have changes made to it.
-Please bear that in mind if you decide to use it in any way and be sure to read ALL of this page.
+As far as I know, and no one who used the preview told me otherwise, it works perfectly.
+If you decide to use it in any way and be sure to read ALL of this page.

 __IMPORTANT__ - Please note that as it stands this assumes using `yaml` mode for Lovelace.